 The program is designed to be completed in two academic years (seven academic quarters).
 Most trainees are able to complete all requirements within seven academic quarters although occasionally extra time is needed to finish the trainee's original research.

-36 quarter units of courses are required.
+At least 36 quarter-units of coursework are needed for graduation.
 Trainees will take the majority of their coursework in the first year allowing for focus on performing independent research in the second year.
 Grading policy is determined by the UCSF Graduate Division.
 In particular, scholars should note that UCSF graduate students must maintain at least a 3.0 (B average) and that letter grades cannot be converted to "S/U" after the deadline for the respective quarter.
 It is the policy of the TICR Program that one "C" grade or less (or one "U" grade) will trigger a discussion between the program director and the student about the expected level of performance in the program.
 Two or more grades of "C" or less (or two or more "U" grades) will trigger a formal review by the program and the chair of the scholars’ Master’s Committee.
 This formal review will develop an individualized remediation plan to address the deficiencies.
 A memorandum of understanding will be generated that clearly outlines specific steps and associated timeline that the scholar must fulfill in order to return to satisfactory performance.
 The memorandum will be signed by the following parties: the scholar, the Master’s Committee chair, and the program director.
 Should a scholar be unable to fulfill the expectations according to the timeline outlined in the memorandum, the student will be subject to dismissal from the program.

 TICR Policy Regarding Academic Credit for Courses Taken in the Past